 Our firm’s other Partner, Donald Kannenberg, Jr., CPA, CVA, is a recognized expert in business valuations of music retailers.
 He is a Certified Valuation Analyst and member of the National Association of Certified Valuation Analysts (NACVA).

-As part of our firm’s dedication and committment to the music instrument and product retailing industry, our firm is a member of NAMM, the Retail Print Music Dealers Association (RPMDA) and the National Association of School Music Dealers (NASMD).
+As part of our firm’s dedication and commitment to the music instrument and product retailing industry, our firm is a member of NAMM, the Retail Print Music Dealers Association (RPMDA) and the National Association of School Music Dealers (NASMD).

 For the past fifteen years, our firm has been providing accounting, tax and consulting services to music retailers, both large and small, located throughout the United States.